-Interior Decorating Schools: Online vs. In-Class - QC Design School
+Interior Decorating Schools: Online vs. In-Class - The Focal Point Skip to main content

 If you have an eye for design, you’ve likely looked into interior decorating schools.
 You are probably looking for the school that best represents your style and ambitions.
 And why wouldn’t you?
 Interior decorating schools have so much to teach!
 Now more than ever, you have to carefully weigh the pros and cons of each school.